For the entire bulletin with pictures, please click the following link: Bulletin for Sunday September 23, 2018

 Please increase your Sunday offering by $5.00 each weekend.
 “I ask you one thing: do not tire of giving to God, but do not give your leftovers.”—Blessed Mother Teresa of Calcutta

-Police: As policemen and women are under attack throughout the country, we ask that you Please remember the members of our Stamford Police Department in your prayers.
-Likewise, remember in your prayers members of Stamford’s EMS and Fire Department, and our military women and men who protect our nation.
+Police: Policemen and women are under attack throughout the country, we ask that you Please remember the members of our Stamford Police Department in your prayers.
+Likewise, remember in your prayers Stamford’s EMS and Fire Department and our military women and men who protect our nation.

 Birthright: seeks volunteers: Support women to bring their babies to term, providing pregnancy tests, connecting women with medical, financial, legal and other resources.
 Flexible schedules; training provided.
-Call 203-348-4355 or www.birthright.org.
+They are in need of maternity and baby clothes, all sizes and seasons.
+Call 203-348-4355 or www.birthright.org if you can help.

 End Legalized Abortion: Abortions take place daily at Stamford’s Planned Parenthood, 35 Sixth Street.
 Help us stop this by joining parishioners in front of the facility on Wednesday or Friday mornings, 8am-10:30am, or even just for 30 minutes.
 We pray and silently bear witness to the sanctity of human life.
-Our presence has even helped convince expectant mothers to spare their children.
-To join us, or for specialized training as a Sidewalk Counselor, call Noelle at 857-345-0808.
+Our presence has helped convince expectant mothers to spare their children.
+Call Noelle at 857-345-0808 for specialized training as a Sidewalk Counselor.

 Natural Family Planning & Fertility Care: Natural Family Planning / Fertility Care – Are you seeking a family planning method that is natural, effective, and morally sound?
 The Creighton Model System is based upon a couple’s knowledge and understanding of their naturally-occurring phases of fertility and infertility.
 Engaged couples preparing for marriage, as well as married couples, and couples who are experiencing infertility issues, can all benefit from using this system.
 The teachers of the Creighton Model System are trained allied health professionals, and specifically-trained physicians have been educated to incorporate the Creighton Model System into their medical practice.
 For a FREE introductory session, please contact Angela Marchetti at email@example.com